deep1524/webledger_Assignement/README.md

 Navigate to http://localhost:3000 in your web browser

 🚀 Created .env file
-created .env file in backend side and copy the given below PORT, MONGO_URL,JWT_SECRET_KEY.
+created .env file in backend side and copy the given below PORT, MONGO_URL,  JWT_SECRET_KEY.

 🚀  PORT = 8080